 My discomfort and pain became so debilitating, that basic things that others did and take for granted, I could not even do.
 This was as simple as sleeping through the night without waking several times.
 Getting dressed in the morning and being able to put on your socks, underwear or pants without assistance was a challenge everyday.
 Leaning over to pull up your pants was tough as I could not move my hips well at all.

 My back would always be very stiff and immobile every single morning for years.
-I kept acetaminophen and ibuprofen at the beside and drank them in order to get through the morning.
+I kept extra strength acetaminophen (Tylenol) and ibuprofen (Advil) at the beside table and drank 2 grams worth in order to get through the morning.
 Lifting and moving simple objects would trigger a back spasm easily for me.
 There were many times that I would spasm on my drive to work and would have to pull myself out of the vehicle and almost crawl to the lab to lie directly on the lab floor for hours to manage.

 I took all of this as something strangely normal and that it was something to accept.
 Here, I believed that I was simple one of the few people out there that had a ‘bad’ back that was going to be a permanent part of my life.

-At this point in my life, I had no idea that I was so far from proper, real and long lasting relief from my low back pain.
+At this point in my life, I had no idea that I was so far from proper, real and long lasting relief.
 I would resume much of my exercise routines and continue to pop painkillers as needed thinking that my pain was purely chemical and nervous in origin and was easily fixed with two appropriate pills overnight.

 Reality Sets In….